 If the player consumes something that causes the hunger value to go over 100, the player will gain the "Full Belly" buff.
 When this happens, the player will also begin to slowly regenerate health.
 However, they will be barred from eating anything further for a while.

-The hunger meter will not deplete during missions (including the introduction), allowing the player to focus on them without having to worry about starving.
+The hunger meter will not deplete during missions (including the introduction and certain places, such as the Ark Outpost), allowing the player to focus on them without having to worry about starving.

 The hunger meter also does not deplete while sleeping in a bed that provides the Resting buff.